 2 Rainbow Trout per household per month

 No culling of rainbow trout is permitted (culling is tossing back a smaller rainbow trout for a larger rainbow trout).

-All Brook Trout, Brown Trout and Grass Carp are CATCH & RELEASE ONLY (“PROHIBITED SPECIES”).
+All Brook Trout, Brown Trout, Tiger Trout and Grass Carp are CATCH & RELEASE ONLY (“PROHIBITED SPECIES”).
 Know your species before you kill.
 See the end of this post for pictures of the fish present in Lake Sundance.

 There is no limit on perch - all perch must be kept.
 Perch are great eating but have stunted.
 They eat the same natural food in the lake as the trout so “kill a perch and feed a trout”!
 Please note there are Provincial Laws that may prohibit the transportation of perch over a certain number.
 Live transportation of any fish species in Alberta is strictly prohibited.
 If you have a significant number please record the number and request a Bill of Lading from the office.

 Poaching, which refers to the killing and/or removing of any PROHIBITED SPECIES, or exceeding your household limit for Rainbow Trout, will result in a penalty of: